dhis2-chap/epidemiar_example_model/README.md

 * Data must be supplied seperately, should be fine
 * Not sure if the docker image can install epidemiar, custom install comand
 * Also not sure if we can have training data and historic data differ as it assumes future data starts imideatly after training, I think.
-* File struture for data might also be quite rigid in terms of filenames and folder structures, but maybe only relevant when using epidemiar to preprocess the data.
 * Also seems like epidemiar estimates the future climate data internally, not sure if it can be supplied from the user.
-If so, it could be challenging to compare the model performance with other methods as they use different future data.
+If so, it could be challenging to compare the model performance with other methods as they use different future data. (maybe okay?)
 * I think they use cases per 1000, and not just total cases per region.
-They also use the population I believe, and account for poplation increase for predictions.
-Can choose incidence or cases in this argument report_settings$report_value_type
+They also use the population I believe, and account for population increase for predictions.
+Can choose incidence or cases in this argument report_settings$report_value_type, was unable to do it
 * Also, seems like they model two types of malaria?not sure if that is a problem.
 I believe they make different models for each of them as they prefer different eniviroments and one is more deadly than the other.

 ## Data format